gudqs7/ppocr-docker/PaddleOCR/doc/doc_en/inference_en.md

-# Reasoning based on Python prediction engine
+# Inference Based on Python Prediction Engine

 The inference model (the model saved by `paddle.jit.save`) is generally a solidified model saved after the model training is completed, and is mostly used to give prediction in deployment.